RajatSatashiya/ENV_with_React/README.md

 ## To Check the working

-Create a dotEnv file and add the following key-value pair:
+Create a .env file and add the following key-value pair:
 REACT_APP_API_KEY=1